techbrett/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie-troubleshoot.md

 - Make sure the device has the latest possible firmware update installed.
 - Check that the device has adequate battery life and isn't overheating.
-- Update the device’s operating system to the latest version.
+- Update the device operating system to the latest version.
-- Reset the device’s settings to use the default settings, if persistent issues occur.
+- Reset the device settings to use the default settings, if persistent issues occur.
 - If possible, [update Teams](https://support.microsoft.com/office/update-microsoft-teams-535a8e4b-45f0-4f6c-8b3d-91bca7a51db1#ID0EBBD=Mobile) to the latest version.

 ### Headset issues